athankefalas/Stitcher/README.md

 #### Register Dependencies By Name

 By default, dependencies are registered and located by their type.
 Alternatively, dependencies may also be located by a name, which can be any string value.
-If multiple dependencies are defined for the same name in the same container, the first one will be used and the rest will be discarded.
+If multiple dependencies are defined for the same name in the same container, only one will be used and the rest will be discarded.

 ```swift